 Lotions: The active ingredients in a repellent formula suspended in a lotion can be gentler to the skin, and up to 50% more effective than comparable sprays.

 Recent adverse publicity has left many people confused and concerned about the safety of deet.
 Although deet does not create a skin sensitivity, it is a skin irritant.
 This means that after a period of frequent and repeated use, your skin may become red or even sore to the touch.
 While your skin will recover between uses, each subsequent use could again display irritation.
 The amount of deet that can be used prior to developing skin irritation varies from person to person.
-The term sensitivity refers to the condition in which skin develops a resistance to the presence of a chemical and an allergic type reaction takes place if that chemical is present on the skin.
+The term sensitivity refers to the condition in which skin develops a resistance to the presence of a chemical and an allergic-type reaction takes place if that chemical is present on the skin.
 Deet has been well studied and does not cause people to develop skin sensitivity, resistance, or allergic reaction to it.
 We recommend that your choice of deet products be kept below 35%.
-Those who recommend more may not be informed regarding the limited advantage and increased risk to self and gear associated with higher concentrations.

 Some segments of the medical community have recently expressed concern over the amount of deet absorbed by the skin, especially in children.
 To date, absorption studies relating to deet indicate that the body releases the deet it absorbs.
 It is not something which can be defined exactly.
 However, literally billions of applications of deet occur annually, and deet has been in widespread use since 1954.
 There are no studies or clinical observations to suggest long-term dangers of deet when used properly and in accordance with label directions.
 With the new water-based (versus traditional alcohol-based) Sub Micron Encapsulation techniques used in Sawyer Controlled Release formulas, the traditional concerns about exposure to deet are alleviated.